Welcome to Day 10 of #100daysofenrichment and thank you for joining us on this journey!

 Are ‘dog beds’ designed to appeal to dogs or humans?

-Although often used to describe dogs, they are not den animals.
-We can look to free living dogs for ideas about what dogs might choose, if they are not completely burdened by human life and living.
+Although often applied to dogs, they are not den animals.
+We can look to free living dogs for ideas about what dogs might choose, if they are not completely burdened by human life and direction.
 Free-living dogs might have young puppies hidden in a den, but the adult dogs don’t really spend much time there.

 While looking at species typical tendencies gives us some clues, we must also look at the individual’s preferences for answers.
 And to do that, we must ask the dog.